When you walk into your liquor store, where do your eyes land first?

 - Winter favorites: Bring eggnog, hot toddy ingredients, spiced liqueurs, and holiday gift bundles to prominent locations.

 - Seasonal signage: Use simple tags or chalkboards to call out special releases, holiday pairings, or staff picks tied to the season.
+Match your signage colors to the moment — warm reds and oranges for fall, reds and pinks for Valentine's Day.

 - Rotating endcaps and displays: Swap products in key areas every few weeks so regular customers notice something new without losing track of staples.